HardlyDifficult/Tutorials/Outline.md

 EditorApplication.playmodeStateChanged += OnPlaymodeStateChanged;
 ```

-If the owner of the delegate (in the example above that's EditorApplication) may outlive the subscriber, the subscribe should unsubcribe when it's destroyed.
-Also any time you are no longer interested in future updates, unsubscribe.
-We do this with -= to remove our method and leave the remaining methods subscribed (if there are any).
+If the owner of the delegate (in the example above that's EditorApplication) may outlive the subscriber, the subscriber should unsubcribe when it's destroyed.
+Also, any time you are no longer interested in future updates, unsubscribe.
+We do this with -= to remove our method and leave any remaining methods subscribed.

 ```csharp
 EditorApplication.playmodeStateChanged -= OnPlaymodeStateChanged;
 ```

 Events are a common use case for delegates.
 For example, you may have a GameManager with a field for Points include an event "onPointsChange".
-Other components/systems in the game, such as Achievements and the points UI, may subscribe to the onPointsChange event.
-When a player earns points, a method in Achievements is then called which can consider awarding a high score achievement and a method in the points UI is called to refresh what the player sees on-screen.
+Other components/systems in the game, such as Achievements and the UI, may subscribe to the onPointsChange event.
+When a player earns points, a method in Achievements is then called which can consider awarding a high score achievement and a method in the UI is called to refresh what the player sees on-screen.
 This way those components only need to refresh when something has changed as opposed to checking the current state each frame.

 ```csharp
 using System;